goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 <h2 name="175">175.
 The UseState Hook</h2>

-- So instead of class based component, we are going to user a functional component that makes use of component level state.
+- So instead of class based component, we are going to use a functional component that makes use of component-level state.
 - But by default, we cannot use component state inside of a functional component.
 - So in order to do so we are going to be making use of the hook system in react.
 - Different hooks in react